Mazzarolo/Fox-Image-Detector/README.md

 # Fox-Image-Detector
-An training moel to detect fox images in photos and videos using YOLOv8
+An training moel to detect fox images in photos and videos using YOLOv8 on Google Colaboratory